sayan-feb27/interview-prep/README.md

 Interviewing is hard and being rejected over and over again could be discouraging and hurtful.

+It's not like it happened to me alot but still.
+Probably not enough experiences in interviewing.

 Remember: do not take it personal, you are not your job.

 Next time you will get it, don't give up, Tarnished.

+Consistency is the key.

 ### Resume